jacastillo8/Blockchain_Manager/README.md

     cd express_app
     npm install
     ```
+1. Navigate to `blockchain_base/bin` and check that binaries are executables.
+    1. Otherwise run `sudo chmod +x *` inside the desired architecture (i.e., arm or vanilla) to update permissions to desired binaries
 1. You are now ready to create your first blockchain.

 ## NPM commands to run